-Learning Outcome - The learner will: Asses essment Criterion - The learner can: 3.3 Explain the reasons for ensuring documentation is completed clearly and within given timescales.
-4 Maintain good working relationships when conforming to productive working practices.
-4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships.
-4.2 Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others.
-4.3 Describe how to maintain good working relationships, in relation to: - individuals customer and operative operative and line management own and other occupations.
-4.4 Describe why it is important to work effectively with line management, colleagues and customers.
-4.5 Describe how working relationships could have an effect on productive working.
-4.6 Describe how to apply principles of equality and diversity when communicating and working with others.
+- 3.3 Explain the reasons for ensuring documentation is completed clearly and within given timescales. - 4.1 Carry out work productively, to the agreed specification, in conjunction with line management, colleagues, customers and/or other relevant people involved in the work to maintain good working relationships. - 4.2 Apply the principles of equality and diversity and respect the needs of individuals when communicating and working with others. - 4.3 Describe how to maintain good working relationships, in relation to: - individuals - customer and operative - operative and line management - own and other occupations. - 4.4 Describe why it is important to work effectively with line management, colleagues and customers. - 4.5 Describe how working relationships could have an effect on productive working. - 4.6 Describe how to apply principles of equality and diversity when communicating and working with others.